particle-iot/docs/src/content/tutorials/device-cloud/cloud-api.md

 Because the connection needs to be made to the Photon by http (unencrypted), you'll get a security warning from your browser when using this control.
 This is normal.

-#### Set claim code - USB serial
+#### Set claim code - USB serial (customers)

 In order to set the claim code by USB serial you need to connect the Photon to your computer.
 It also must be in listening mode (blinking dark blue).

 {{> cloud-api-photon-claim-usb}}

-### More about claiming
+### More about customer claiming

 If the device is already online and breathing cyan you can do claim it to a customer account using the API, instead of a claim code.
-This may be helpful is some circumstances and does not require getting the claim to the device.
+This may be helpful is some circumstances and does not require getting the claim code to the device.
 There are a bunch of options, actually:

 - You can use an unclaimed product device.
 Caveat: unclaimed product devices cannot subscribe to events.
 - You can claim devices to a single account.
 This is common for cellular products.
 - You can claim devices to your account.
 This is common for Development Devices to make it easier to flash code from standard tools like Particle Workbench and the Web IDE.
-- Developer devices control their own firmware updates and do not get product fleet firmware flashes.
+- Development devices control their own firmware updates and do not get product fleet firmware flashes.
 - You can claim devices to a customer account using the API as well as using claim codes.

 This control allows you easily try out several of those things.